jerrytqz/burger-builder/README.md

-# burger-builder
+# Burger Builder
-An introductory React project from a course
+An introductory React project from a React course.
+Hosted on Firebase: https://react-my-burger-53fda.web.app/